Getting started with Git and GitLab

 .

-This month I'm exploring a bit of Python programming and I created a new project called bootsound.
-I track my changes by making my project directory into a git repository ...
+Example: I create a new project to hold small programs and code experiments in my home directory called homebin.
+I track my changes by checking my project directory into a git repository ...

 I start by creating 3 placeholder files that commonly exist in project directories tracked by git